Post-traumatic stress disorder and substance use disorders

 Worsening PTSD symptoms are associated with increased SUD and poor treatment response Of those with a SUD diagnosis, current PTSD is present in 25–50%, and lifetime PTSD is present in 15–40%, averaging 30% overall.
-Though roughly a third of all people diagnosed with SUD also have PTSD, there is not yet consistent protocol for SUD treatment centers to screen for both PTSD and SUD symptomology upon intake.
+Though roughly a third of all people diagnosed with SUD also have PTSD, there is not yet a consistent protocol for SUD treatment centers to screen for both PTSD and SUD symptomology upon intake.

 The presence of both PTSD and SUD can hinder outcomes of those seeking treatment for either PTSD or SUD.
 A few different treatment options include trauma focused treatments such as psychotherapy, non trauma focused treatments, and pharmacological treatments like medications that can help reduce withdrawal symptoms or SSRIs.Those who experience both diagnoses may generally have poorer overall functioning and worse overall well-being than each diagnosis by itself.
 This can manifest as being hospitalized more frequently, experiencing increased levels of legal issues, have less social support, and have a harder time retaining employment.
 In treatment these individuals can have high dropout rates, respond poorly to the treatment of PTSD in general, have greater levels of addiction severity, and shorter periods of remission for substance use treatment.